Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures

 \section{Abstract}

 The interplay of a potential and magnetic disorder in superconductors remains an active field of research for decades.
 Within the framework of the Usadel equation, we study the local density of states near a solitary classical magnetic impurity in a dirty superconducting film.
-We find that a potential disorder results in broadening of the delta-function in the local density of states at the Yu-Shiba-Rusinov (YSR) energy.
+We find that a potential disorder results in broadening of the delta-function peak in the local density of states at the Yu-Shiba-Rusinov (YSR) energy.
 This broadening is proportional to the square root of a normal-state spreading resistance of the film.
-We demonstrate that mesoscopic fluctuations caused by a potential disorder affect crucially a profile of the local density of states in the vicinity of the YSR energy.
-In addition, we demonstrate that a scanning-tunneling-microscopy tip can mask an YSR feature in the local density of states.
+We demonstrate that modification of multiple scattering on the magnetic impurity due to intermediate scattering on surrounding potential disorder affects crucially a profile of the local density of states in the vicinity of the YSR energy.
+In addition, we find that a scanning-tunneling-microscopy tip can mask an YSR feature in the local density of states.
 Also, we study the local density of states near a chain of magnetic impurities situated in the normal region of a dirty superconductor/normal-metal junction.
 We find a resonance in the local density of states near the YSR energy.
 The energy scale of the resonant peak is controlled by the square root of the film resistance per square in the normal state.